 Choosing the right contractor is an important step when making renovations to your property.
 You should be cautious, do your homework and have a high level of trust with the professional you decide to hire.

-Contractors requesting pre-payments or progress payment for work must be licensed with the Government of Alberta as a pre-paid contractor
+Contractors requesting pre-payments or progress payment for work must be licensed with the Government of Alberta as a pre-paid contractor.
+You can verify by contacting the Consumer Contact Centre at 1-877-427-4088 or visit Service Alberta.

 Here’s five things you can do to protect yourself when picking a contractor, and ensure you’re making a sound investment.